-3.8 Caste and Politics
+11.3 Caste and Politics

-Caste has always been vital to modern Indian politics.
-Even the power structure of mediaeval India was based on caste.
 Caste also functioned as the key standard in the distribution of power and material resources in the colonial period.
 Colonialism in India created a democratic and modernist space; nevertheless this space was also predominantly captured by upper-caste groups.
 The nationalist struggle against the imperial power was targeted at establishing the caste-class hegemony.
 Non-Brahmin and low-caste movements were active during the colonial era, broadly pursuing two aims: achieving upward caste-class mobility and annihilation of caste.
 The caste system played a noteworthy role in determining the content and direction of the processes of political socialization, political mobilization and institutionalization within the framework of modern democracy.
 The dynamics of caste and class were at the root of the intricacy of Indian politics in its functioning.
-Behind the apparently religious and communal movements in post-independent India, it was the dynamics of caste-class supremacy that was the real operational factor.
+Behind the apparently religious and communal movements in postindependent India, it was the dynamics of caste-class supremacy that was the real operational factor.
 Both the anti-caste and the upwardly mobile caste movements are directing the pro-reservation movement, which aspired at upward class mobility of the hitherto excluded castes.
 The pro-imperialist bourgeois policies of the ruling class and the struggles against these policies are also influenced and shaped by the tensions and contradictions in caste-class dynamics.
 In the subsequent year's independence, the traditional upper castes continued to rule in most parts of India.
 For example, until 1977, upper castes continued to hold important elected positions in Uttar Pradesh, the most populous state in the Indian union.